-Everything about a raw food diet: from basic principles to motivation.
-Raw Food Basics: The Simple Path to Health and Longevity
+Everything about the raw food diet: from basic principles to motivation.
+The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 18/11/2015 14:35

-A raw food diet is a philosophical way of life that people with a strong will and a pure mind can come to.
-Not everyone can give up their usual dishes and put up with the constant hungry rumbling of the stomach.
+A raw food diet is a philosophical way of life that can be achieved by people with a strong will and a clear mind.
+Not everyone can give up their usual dishes and put up with the constant hungry rumbling of their stomach.

 So what exactly are raw foodists?
-People who have given up the pleasure of pampering themselves with delicious food or healthy and vigorous personalities?
-You will find the answers to these questions in our article!
+People who have given up the pleasure of pampering themselves with delicious food or healthy and vibrant individuals?
+You will find answers to these questions in our article!

-What is a raw food diet, and what types are it divided into?
+What is a raw food diet, and what types is it divided into?

-A raw food diet is a food system in which raw foods form the basis of your diet, without heat treatment(boiling, frying, baking, smoking, pasteurization).
+A raw food diet is a nutritional system in which the basis of your diet consists of raw foods, without heat treatment(cooking, frying, baking, smoking, pasteurization).

-Supporters of such nutrition argue that processing food by the heat method is unnatural, because our ancestors ate exclusively raw, natural product.
+Proponents of such nutrition argue that processing foods using the heat method is unnatural, because our ancestors ate exclusively raw, natural products.

-Modern culinary innovations are a tribute to fashion, which does not benefit our body in any way - this is the opinion of adherents of a raw food diet.
+Modern culinary innovations are a tribute to fashion, which does not benefit our body in any way - this is what adherents of a raw food diet believe.

-An acknowledged fact why so many people choose a raw food diet has to do with vitamins and minerals.
-Dies during heat treatment most of vitamins and useful microelements but in raw food they remain intact and are better absorbed by the body.
+A recognized fact why many people choose a raw food diet concerns vitamins and minerals.
+It dies when heated most of vitamins and useful microelements, and in raw food they remain intact and are better absorbed by the body.

 The raw food diet system is divided into several types according to the acceptability of products: